 The Measured and Indicated Mineral Resources are inclusive of those modified to produce Mineral Reserves.
 Totals are rounded off.
+Key assumptions for Mineral Resources:

 Modifying factors for the conversion of Mineral Resources to Mineral Reserves include:

 Mining loss factor: 2%.